pleclech/shadowfs/README.md

 ```

 **Note**:
-- The `-debug` flag enables ShadowFS's own debug logging (filesystem operations, path resolution, etc.)
+- The `--debug` flag enables ShadowFS's own debug logging (filesystem operations, path resolution, etc.)
-- The `-debug-fuse` flag enables the go-fuse library's internal debug output (low-level FUSE operations like GETXATTR, LOOKUP, etc.)
+- The `--debug-fuse` flag enables the go-fuse library's internal debug output (low-level FUSE operations like GETXATTR, LOOKUP, etc.)
 - You can use both flags together for comprehensive debugging
-- The `SHADOWFS_DEBUG_FUSE` environment variable can be used instead of the `-debug-fuse` flag
+- The `SHADOWFS_DEBUG_FUSE` environment variable can be used instead of the `--debug-fuse` flag

 ## Contributing